tufts-carpentries/python-novice-gapminder/_episodes/01-run-quit.md

 *   When in control mode (esc/gray),
     *   The "B" key will make a new cell below the currently selected cell.
     *   The "A" key will make one above.
-    *   The "X" key will delete the current cell.
+    *   The "X" key will 'cut' the current cell, which you can "V" to paste elsewhere
 *   All actions can be done using the menus, but there are lots of keyboard shortcuts to speed things up.
 *   If you remember the "esc" and "H" shortcut, you will be able to find out all the rest.